Lake Allatoona free from harmful levels of toxic algae, tests confirm

 “Today was absolutely awful,” the Flemings’ post said.
 “We lost our fun, loving and crazy girl to what we can only assume was a lake toxin such as blue-green algae.”

-Several cases of pet dogs dying from suspected toxic algae poisoning have been reported throughout the Southeast in the past week.
+Several cases of pet dogs dying from suspected toxic algae poisoning have been reported throughout the Southeast in recent weeks.

 Three dogs reportedly died after swimming in a Wilmington pond in North Carolina, the city of Austin in Texas closed Red Bud Isle as a precaution after reports three dogs died after swimming in Lady Bird Lake, and testing revealed blue-green algae found in Lake Olmstead near Augusta contained four types of dangerous bacteria.